Tm Calculator Accuracy: OligoPool.com vs NEB, IDT & Thermo Fisher

 GC Content(G+C) / total bases × 100Standard definitionAll tools (exact same result)

-Key insight: Tm calculator accuracy depends on the algorithm and thermodynamic parameters — not the vendor.
-NEB, IDT, and OligoPool all implement the same published parameters.
-The ΔH° and ΔS° values for each of the 10 unique dinucleotide steps (AA/TT, AT/TA, etc.) come from the same SantaLucia 1998 paper.
-No tool has proprietary thermodynamic data.
+Method note: Tm calculator accuracy depends on the algorithm, thermodynamic parameters, and concentration settings.
+NEB, IDT, and OligoPool-style calculations draw from published nearest-neighbor parameters.
+The ΔH° and ΔS° values for each of the 10 unique dinucleotide steps (AA/TT, AT/TA, etc.) come from the SantaLucia 1998 paper.

 We validated our Tm Calculator against NEB and IDT using representative primer sequences spanning different lengths, GC content, and compositions.
 Conditions: 50 mM Na⁺, 0 mM Mg²⁺, 250 nM oligo.